GhosterRoller/ITP---Depot-Indicator-System/README.md

 to train/<TRAIN_ID>/control/status
 - Ensures the main board locks out normal commands until the hazard is cleared

-Node-RED Flow (flow.json)
+### Node-RED Flow (flow.json)
 - Provides a web UI for selecting train IDs and toggling status flags
 - Injects well-formed JSON messages with the retained flag
 - Routes messages back to the ESP32 boards on the private LAN

 Getting Started
-1. Set up the LAN
+1. Set up the LAN and Download the Node.js
 - Configure a router as a private 2.4 GHz access point (air-gapped).
 - Install Mosquitto on your host PC and open TCP port 1883 in the firewall.
+- Go website https://nodejs.org/ to download the LTS version (recommended for most users).
+- Node-RED is available as an npm package, install it globally in cmd with command : npm install -g --unsafe-perm node-red.
+- after downloading, activate it in cmd by typing "node-red".

 2. Flash the ESP32 boards
 - Edit each sketch’s top section to set your TRAIN_ID, Wi-Fi SSID/PASSWORD and broker IP.